slds-lmu/dl4nlp/content/chapters2/01_trafo-recap/_index.md

 ---
-title: "Chapter 1: Recap of the transformer"
+title: "Chapter 1: Recap of the Transformer"
 ---
 tbd